 The links provided may not be exactly like the ones I have but are similar.
 They are provided for your shopping convenience.

-I am an Amazon Affilate and may recieve a small commision for any purchases you make at no extra cost to you!
+I am an affilate and may recieve a small commision for any purchases you make at no extra cost to you!
+Thanks so much!